 The Structure of the English Language

 The first step is to understand how we put sounds together with letters to make words.
 In the English language, we do this in 8 ways.
 These 8 ways are the 8 spelling patterns.
 We only put letters together 8 ways to make words.
 For example, most of us know the vowel-consonant pattern.
 This is where the vowels give their short sound.
 They do that in the words: ‘hat’, ‘set’, ‘it’, ‘pot’, ‘fun’, and the two-syllable word ‘picnic‘.

-Scholar Within’s Summer Reading program uses proven methods that improve your auditory processing system:
+Scholar Within’s Reading Program uses proven methods that improve your auditory processing system:

 - Reading Fluency Training that Incorporates Phonemic Awareness

 - Auditory Discrimination Activities